Christian meditation: Distinction from non-Christian meditation

 A 1989 document generally known as Aspects of Christian meditation set forth the position of the Holy See with respect to the differences between Christian and eastern styles of meditation.
 The document, issued as a letter to all Catholic bishops, stresses the differences between Christian and eastern meditative approaches.
 It warns of the dangers of attempting to mix Christian meditation with eastern approaches since that could be both confusing and misleading, and may result in the loss of the essential Christocentric nature of Christian meditation.
 The letter warned that euphoric states obtained through Eastern meditation should not be confused with prayer or assumed to be signs of the presence of God, a state that should always result in loving service to others.
 Without these truths, the letter said, meditation, which should be a flight from the self, can degenerate into a form of self-absorption.

-Some authors, however, have emphasized similarities between Christian meditation and non-Christian meditation.
+Some authors emphasize similarities between Christian meditation and non-Christian meditation.
 Psychologist Daniel Goleman gives an overview of many styles of meditation in The Varieties of the Meditative Experience, and includes a section on what he believes are key commonalities (as well as differences); he argues that all share the goal of the cultivation of attention.
 Thomas Merton, an American Catholic monk, believed Christianity had forsaken its mystical tradition in favor of Cartesian emphasis on rationality and concepts.
 Eastern traditions, for Merton, were mostly untainted by this type of thinking and thus had much to offer in terms of how to think of and understand oneself.
 Having studied the Desert Fathers and other Christian mystics, Merton found many parallels between the language of these Christian mystics and the language of Zen philosophy.
 This said, Merton felt non-Christian religions had little or nothing to contribute in terms of doctrine.